 A & B Beaches are organized, some spots both sandy and fine pebbled, family-oriented, very popular, and 10 minutes by car or bus southwest from Aegina port.
 I prefer Marathonas B as it is a smaller beach with fewer people and fine sand.

 Fyki Beach Bar is an organized beach in a very beautiful cove, amongst trees, 8 km away from Aegina Port, one of my favorites!
 Right across there is a fine restaurant bar for meals and cocktails by the water.
 During high season, the bed and umbrellas cost €20.

 Agia Marina, on the east side of Aegina, is a large blue flag awarded beach, sandy, partially organized, with only 2-3 taverns and beach bars.
 It can be busy with families since the waters are very shallow and clear blue (15 minutes by car, or 25 minutes by bus from Aegina port).

 - Klima Beach in the south of Aegina is one of the most beautiful beaches on the island.
 It is sandy with some pebbles, emerald clear waters, organized beach with a bar, umbrellas, and sunbeds

-- Vagia Beach, in very beautiful nature, sandy with a beach bar on the northeast side of Aegina.
+- Vagia Beach, is in very beautiful nature, sandy with a beach bar on the northeast side of Aegina.